Wrigley Field South - Cubs Park Spring Training Baseball in Mesa AZ

 This of course would include (at least for a few weeks) Chicago's famous "Old Style" beer.
 Like Wrigley itself, this beer is terrible but I was extremely impressed that the would have it here since drinking an ice cold can of Old Style is one of those experiences that you MUST try at a Cubs game, whether you are in Chicago or Mesa.

-One tradition that is certain to continue at Mesa is the that they will be serving Chicago-style favorites like like Chicago-dogs, deep dish pizza and even beef sandwiches.
-For those of you who once lived in Chicago there is even an actual Portillos in Tempe right outside the park and one in Scottsdale now too!
+One tradition that is certain to continue at Mesa is that they will be serving Chicago-style favorites like Chicago-dogs, deep-dish pizza and even beef sandwiches.
+For those of you who once lived in Chicago, there is even an actual Portillos in Tempe right outside the park and one in Scottsdale now too!